Published by Carina Press on December 5, 2013

 Oliver feels for Ashley and her strong desire for a beautiful Christmas, so he takes her shopping for a tree, takes care of her when she slips and falls on the ice, watches her decorate her tree, and enjoys her peppermint hot chocolate.
 I love the tension and the romance that grows from the bud of friendship.
 They confide in one another and share their stories, bonding over their sad memories and hope for a better future.
 I don’t like sad books at all, so I was happy to discover that the book did not feel sad for me.
 I just felt hope for them and excitement over the possibilities of their love story.

 I really enjoyed this sweet, quick Christmas read and would recommend it to people who love The Holiday!
-While I think the movie is better, this book will make you smile and remind you that the most important part of Christmas is having someone special to share it with.
+While I think that movie is better, this book will make you smile and remind you that the most important part of Christmas is having someone special to share it with.